Spinal Manual Therapy may help:

 Our physiotherapist would need to examine you thoroughly before recommending a course of treatment.
 For better results, we usually combine manual therapy with the prescription of specific exercises.

-Please book an appointment and we’d be happy to discuss your symptoms and recommend the most appropriate treatment.
+Please book an appointment with your physio around me and we’d be happy to discuss your symptoms and recommend the most appropriate treatment.